 The licensing is all state-based.
 The Commission does not issue a “Compact license” or a nationally recognized medical license for physicians.

-Only states who have formally joined the Compact can participate in this streamlined licensure process.
-In order to participate in the Compact, states must pass legislation authorizing it.
+Only states and territories who have formally joined the Compact can participate in this streamlined licensure process.
+In order to participate in the Compact, states and territories must pass legislation authorizing it.

 How does the Compact streamline licensure?